 The makeover was taking shape.
 The welcoming banner and the fresh lawn outside, the polished hardwood floors and the stainless-steel beer taps inside, all trumpeted the bar’s imminent rebirth.

 It was around that time in May 2017 that Bachelier met RN.
 She had been in the coffee house next door on Third Street and was walking her dog back to her downtown apartment.
-It was the same breed as hers, a pit-bull mix.
+It was the same breed as his, a pit-bull mix.

 They struck up a conversation and quickly learned they both were interested in restaurants.
-RN had been in the business a while.
+RN had been in the business awhile.

 Bachelier invited RN to look around.
 She declined, but they swapped occasional texts, and he kept the offer open.